 Our previous example focused on the case of an infinite time horizon, corresponding to $t_f\to \infty$.
 We now investigate the effect of a finite time horizon.
 One of the simplest settings where such effect can be studied is the case of a one-dimensional random walk with a Dirac delta final reward $R(x,t)=\alpha\,\delta(x-x_f)\delta(t-t_f)$, with $\alpha>0$, and a constant resetting cost $c(x,t)=c$.
 Such parameters correspond to rewarding the system by a finite amount $\alpha$ for arriving at the target position $x_f$ at time $t_f$, while penalizing it with a constant cost $c$ for each resetting event.
 Note that the system needs to arrive at the location $x_{f}$ exactly at time $t_f$ to get the reward while earlier visits do not provide any additional benefits (as for a \emph{rendez-vous}, where one needs to be at the right place at the right time).
+The delta reward function has to be understood as the continuum limit of a Gaussian function whose width tends to zero \cite{footnote}.
 Before presenting the optimal policy for this problem, it is instructive to consider two limiting cases.
 For $\alpha\to 0$, one should never reset as the reward is not worth the resetting cost.
 On the other hand, for $\alpha\to\infty$, the cost of resetting becomes negligible and the optimal strategy is to reset if restarting would bring the system closer to $x_f$, independently of time.
-Interestingly, we observe that the crossover between these two regimes occurs as a sharp transition at the critical value $\alpha=\alpha_c$, where $\alpha_c=x_f c \sqrt{2\pi e}\approx 4.13273 ~x_f c$, which we predict analytically (see SI).
+Interestingly, we observe that the crossover between these two regimes occurs as a sharp transition at the critical value $\alpha=\alpha_c$, where $\alpha_c=x_f c \sqrt{2\pi e}\approx 4.13273 ~x_f c$, which we predict analytically (see Appendix \ref{app:delta}).